GUIDE

 Definition and issues

-What is a hierarchical organization chart?
+What is a hierarchical organizational chart?

-Guide to create a hierarchical organization chart
+Guide to creating a hierarchical organizational chart

 Identify management levels